In New Year's Address, Taiwanese President Warns China Against "Military Adventurism" - ExBulletin

 To ease tensions in the region, Taipei and Beijing must “work hard to take care of the livelihoods of the people and appease the hearts of the people” to find peaceful solutions to the problems together, she said.

-Tsai also said Taiwan would continue to monitor the situation in Hong Kong, adding that interference in the recent parliamentary elections and arrests this week of senior officials at pro-democracy media Stand News “have made people even more worried about them. human rights and freedom of speech in Hong Kong “.
+Tsai also said Taiwan will continue to monitor the situation in Hong Kong, adding that interference in the recent parliamentary elections https://www.reuters.com/world/china/hong-kong-patriots-only-election-draws -record- low turnout-2021-12-19 and arrests https://www.reuters.com/business/media-telecom/hong-kong-police-arrest-6-current-or-former-staff-online- media- outlet-2021-12-28 This week, senior executives at pro-democracy media Stand News “made people even more concerned about human rights and free speech in Hong Kong.”

 “We will firmly maintain our sovereignty, defend the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region,” Tsai said.